Keeping the Software on Your Ubuntu Server Up to Date

-New exploits are found just about every day in software both old and new.
-To combat this, software vendors release security updates which the Ubuntu team package up and use to release new, more secure packages of the software that you install.
+New exploits are discovered just about every day in software both old and new.
+To combat this, software vendors release security updates, which the Ubuntu team packages up and ships as new, more secure versions of the software you’ve installed.

 10.04 [LTS] Lucid Lynx April 2010 April 2015